LunaSare/spring2023-data-science/lectures/lecture-visualizing.md

 - Open your `data-science` RStudio project
 - make sure that everything is up to date from the remote and that you have pushed all previous changes.
-- make sure that your working directory is set up correctly with `getwd` and `setwd`
+- make sure that your working directory is set up correctly to the root of the project with `getwd` and `setwd`
 - Make sure that you have a "documents" folder.
 All your Rmd files will go in there.

 ### Intro to the working dataset and class set up (15 min)